Choosing the Right Wood-Burning Stove

-EPA maintains a current list of EPA-certified wood stoves.
+EPA maintains a database of EPA-certified wood heaters.
 However, it's best to talk with experienced hearth product retailers who know the performance characteristics of the products they sell.
 When visiting local retailers, take along a floor plan of your home; knowledgeable retailers can help you find a wood stove, fireplace insert, or other hearth product that is well suited to the space you want to heat.

-If you're trying to determine if your current wood stove is EPA certified under EPA regulations, look for the permanent metal EPA certification label on the back of the stove, or you can check to see if your model is listed in the current list of EPA-certified wood stoves.
+If you're trying to determine if your current wood stove is EPA certified under EPA regulations, look for the permanent metal EPA certification label on the back of the stove, or you can check to see if your model is listed in the current database of EPA-certified wood heaters.

 Additional Resources for Choosing a Wood Stove